-Topic 1: The process (50 marks) Topic 2: The product (50 marks)
+Topic 1: The process (100 marks)

+Topic 2: The product (100 marks)

-- Choosing themes for the PATs: - Teachers should choose themes to guide their briefs (e.g. If the theme is 'Improved Living', a brief could focus on finding a variety of solutions to improve living). - Teachers may develop their own themes and/or choose them from the approved textbooks. - Teachers may decide on a broad theme for the annual practical work and then subdivide them into specific briefs, one per term.
-This will result in a more coherent body of work in the retrospective exhibition. - The teacher should ensure that at least 60% of each PAT is done in class under supervision as the teacher has to authenticate the work as the learner's own.
+- Choosing themes for the PATs: - Teachers should choose themes to guide their briefs (e.g. if the theme is 'Improved Living', a brief could focus on finding a variety of solutions to improve living). - Teachers may develop their own themes and/or choose them from the approved textbooks. - Teachers may decide on a broad theme for the annual practical work and then subdivide them into specific briefs, one per term.
+This will result in a more coherent body of work in the Retrospective Exhibition. - The teacher should ensure that at least 60% of each PAT is done in class under supervision as the teacher has to authenticate the work as the learner's own work.
 If the teacher cannot authenticate the work, it should NOT be marked. - The PATs should be set in accordance with the context of the school.
 Teachers should give specific instructions in the brief to set the requirements for the PAT.

-PAT 1 and PAT 2 should run concurrently with the term's prescribed 'Design in a Business Context' research modules.
+PAT 1 Topic 1 and PAT 2 Topic 1 should include a 'Design in a Business Context' research section.

-Summary of the practical tasks during the year:
+Summary of the year's practical tasks:

-TERM 1 TERM 2 TERM 3 TERM 4

-PAT 1 PAT 2 TRIAL EXAMINATION PRACTICAL RETROSPECTIVE EXHIBITION: PAT 1 and PAT 2 Trial Examination Practical ONE best Grade 11 work (OPTIONAL) TWO 'Business Context' research modules
+TERM 1 TERM 2 TERM 3 TERM 4 PAT 1 PAT 2 FINAL PRACTICAL EXAMINATION (PAPER 2): TOPIC 1 1.
+RETROSPECTIVE EXHIBITION:PATs 1 and 2ONE best Grade 11 work (OPTIONAL) (sourcebook/ process work) FINAL PRACTICAL EXAMINATION (PAPER 2): TOPIC 2 (product)

-2. PAPER 2 (FINAL PRACTICAL EXAMINATION)